Centaurus Cluster

-The Centaurus Cluster (A3526) is a cluster of hundreds of galaxies, located approximately 170 million light-years away in the Centaurus constellation.
+The Centaurus cluster (A3526) is a cluster of hundreds of galaxies, located approximately 170 million light-years away in the Centaurus constellation.
 The brightest member galaxy is the elliptical galaxy NGC 4696 (~11m).
-The Centaurus cluster shares its supercluster, the Hydra–Centaurus Supercluster, with IC4329 Cluster and Hydra Cluster.
+The Centaurus cluster shares its supercluster, the Hydra–Centaurus supercluster, with the IC 4329 cluster and the Hydra cluster.

 The cluster consists of two different sub-groups of galaxies with different velocities.
 Cen 30 is the main subgroup containing NGC 4696.
 Cen 45 which is centered on NGC 4709, is moving at 1500 km/s relative to Cen 30, and is believed to be merging with the main cluster.